FabricFabricPlatform

 • Auto-registering on import.
 Side-effecting an import is unobservable from the call site.
 Force the host app to opt in.

 • One module per file.
-A namespace is a domain. lending.* is one module, not seventeen lending.subdomain modules.
+A namespace is a domain. orders.* is one module, not seventeen orders.subdomain modules.

 • "Just one direct write."
 There is no scenario in which a direct domain write is correct in production code.
 Find the action you are missing and add it.